MCT-master/mct-master.github.io/_posts/2019-04-18-brexisonification.md

 categories: Sonification
 author: Sam Roman, Sepehr Haghighi, Eirik Dahl
 image: /assets/img/sonification/brexit.jpg
-excerpt: Our sonification project which sonifies the brexit voters' data.
+excerpt: The goal in the project is to sonify Brexit, in a way that the audience could interpret new insight from the data through audio.
 ---

 # Brexisonification